 Over the past few years, some of Yael Bartana's works have been shown in exhibitions at the Jewish Museum Berlin: 2007/08 the video installations Trembling Time (2001) and Freedom Border (2003) in Dateline: Israel.
 New Photography and Video Art as well as Inferno (2013) from December 2017 to April 2018 in Welcome to Jerusalem.

 From 4 June 2021, the Jewish Museum Berlin will present Yael Bartana: Redemption Now, the contemporary artist's first large-scale solo exhibition.
 At the core of the show is the commissioned video work Malka Germania (Hebrew for “Queen Germania”), which Bartana conceived for the Jewish Museum and produced at historically charged locations across Berlin.

 Yael Bartana: Redemption Now

-An expansive presentation of works by the video artist
+An expansive presentation of works by the contemporary artist

 Yael Bartana.
 The Book of Malka Germania

 Accompanying publication to the exhibition Yael Bartana: Redemption Now, including reading samples.

 Who is Malka Germania?

 Yael Bartana in conversation with Shelley Harten and Gregor H. Lersch